Friday, December 25, 2020

 Legacy

 : Well, there's quite the bunch of new recurring characters to talk about, starting with Galen DeMarco, who would go on to appear in several subsequent epics, before graduating to her own solo series.
-But there's also brutish but loyal Judge Buell, wayward and tough-as-nails Judge Guthrie, and also the seeds of a hidden villain, known at this stage only as the 'Frend
+But there's also brutish but loyal Judge Buell, wayward and tough-as-nails Judge Guthrie, and also the seeds of a hidden villain, known at this stage only as the 'Frendz'.

 From a more high-level perspective, we get a bit more of a sense of the day-to-day workings of the Judges, but also the very premise of telling a longer story from the perspective of a group of Judges, a theme Wagner will return to again and again.